Wednesday Night Hockey (Sportsnet): Personalities

 While primarily using existing Sportsnet talent, a number of CBC Sports personalities, including the lead play-by-play crew of Jim Hughson, Craig Simpson and, until 2016, Glenn Healy, veteran play-by-play man Bob Cole, rinkside reporter Scott Oake and studio analyst Elliotte Friedman, joined Rogers to participate in Sportsnet's coverage and Hockey Night.
 These CBC alumni were joined by two former TSN personalities, Dave Randorf and Paul Romanuk.

 Caroline Cameron was the host of Wednesday Night Hockey, while she also hosts Thursday night games along with reporting during Hockey Central Saturday.
-During the 2024-25 NHL season, David Amber became the host of Wednesday Night Hockey due to Cameron's maternity leave.
-Amber remains host for 2025-26 NHL Season after Cameron's return.
+During the 2024-25 NHL season, David Amber became the host of Wednesday Night Hockey due to Cameron's maternity leave and remained host for 2025-26 NHL Season after Cameron's return.

 On June 5, 2020, Sportsnet announced that it had hired TSN commentator and former Hockey Night in Canada broadcaster Chris Cuthbert.
 Cuthbert replaced both Dave Randorf (no. 2 announcer) and John Bartlett (Maple Leafs regional announcer); Randorf left Sportsnet to join the Tampa Bay Lightning as its television voice, while Bartlett continued to call select national games.
 Greg Millen, who like Bartlett was also reassigned to national game duty, was replaced by Craig Simpson on the Maple Leafs' regional broadcasts.

 During the 2020–21 season, Cuthbert filled-in for Jim Hughson as the lead play-by-play voice of Sportsnet after Hughson opted to call only nationally televised Canucks home games and was promoted full-time the following season after Hughson's retirement.
 Meanwhile, HNIC Punjabi-language voice Harnarayan Singh was promoted to secondary play-by-play announcer, filling in the role originally given to Cuthbert and fully replaced Cuthbert full-time.

 In the summer of 2021, Sportsnet talents Cassie Campbell-Pascall and Leah Hextall joined the NHL on ESPN broadcast team in the U.S. Similar to the situation involving TSN and fellow ESPN analyst Ray Ferraro, Campbell-Pascall and Hextall would continue to work with Sportsnet whilst making occasional appearances south of the border on ESPN.

 Unlike its American counterpart on NBC (with Mike Emrick) and later TNT (with Kenny Albert and Brendan Burke), the broadcast team calling Scotiabank Wednesday Night Hockey varies depending on location and the teams involved.
 Games featuring Canadian teams in the Eastern and Central Time Zones are usually called by Chris Cuthbert (mainly Toronto Maple Leafs games) and John Bartlett (typically Montreal Canadiens, Ottawa Senators or Winnipeg Jets games).
 As Sportsnet also holds regional network rights to teams west of Manitoba, their team-specific announcers typically call games for the Calgary Flames, Edmonton Oilers and Vancouver Canucks, although on some occasions, Harnarayan Singh would call the games instead.